Marshall County girl named Eagle Scout

-MARSHALL COUNTY W.Va. – (WTRF) One local girl is breaking down barriers and proving that girls can do whatever they put their mind to.
+MARSHALL COUNTY, W.Va.
+(WTRF) — One local girl is breaking down barriers and proving that girls can do whatever they put their minds to.

-Yaron crossed over to the Scouts BSA in 2018 and over the last few years worked her way up to the top.
+Yaron crossed over to the Boy Scouts of America in 2018 and over the last few years worked her way up to the top.

 She says it’s exciting to see all her hard work pay off and she hopes her success encourages other girls to work toward their goals.